Halloween In Salem

 But, I also slightly enjoy being scared.
 Don’t ask me why, but the thrill of weaving through a dark haunted forest excites me.
 I suppose it’s because I enjoy the natural high.

 Research shows that during a thrilling situation in the context of a safe environment, the brain in many individuals releases dopamine in the fight or flight event, thus creating a natural high.

 But my husband’s brain is not quite the same and unfortunately, my natural high translates to his boring fear.
 One obvious consequence of such a difference is a slight rift in joint activities on Halloween.
 He refuses to go with me to any haunted houses (really sucks), but thankfully Halloween in Salem does offer enough fun for us both.

 Salem is actually a real witch town.
-The city is very walkable, and the main street consists of store after store of spiritual shops.
+The city is very walkable, and the main street consists of the store after store of spiritual shops.

 There are plenty of Wiccan shops, you know the kind that offer actual spell castings with herbs charged under the energy of full moonlight.

 And although I spent some time in Japan at numerous energy shops in Chinatown, the shops in Salem are a step beyond Eastern energy readings and Feng Shui.
 Wicca I think is a step beyond practicing Feng Shui but it’s interesting to see some overlap in both practices.